Home

 Let's throw in a little background to this subject.
 First of all, as the discussion above points out, the word "dry" is not a true identifier of this condition.

-Wood does not rot when it is dry.
+You cannot have rotten wood if it is kept dry.
 It must be wet... or has been wet for an extended period some time in the past.
-Rot will thrive only when moisture content in the wood reaches 20 percent or more.
+Rotten wood issues will appear only when moisture content in the wood reaches 20 percent or more.
 Also, as an aside, this rotting will not occur in salt water.
 Our friendly fungus likes fresh water and temperatures between 75°F and 85°F. But, it will grow in temperatures as low as 40°F and as high as 100°F.

 It is only when the wood has a wet/dry cycle that a